 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1029.

 Apparent size of NGC 1029The following table reports NGC 1029 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1029 is a visual representation of it.

 The image below is a photograph of NGC 1029 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1029 - Lenticular Galaxy morphological classification
+NGC 1029 - Lenticular Galaxy in Aries morphological classification

 Celestial coordinates and finder chart of NGC 1029

 Celestial coordinates for the J2000 equinox of NGC 1029 are provided in the following table:

 The simplified sky charts below show the position of NGC 1029 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.